XEonAX/ANXRPG/README.md

 | Zeta (Berserker) | High Risk DPS | 90 | +5 | Very High ATK, Low DEF |

 ## 🤝 Contributing
-This project is in active development (Phases 1-3 complete).
+This project is in active development (Phases 1-5 complete, 36% done).
 The core systems are established and ready for expansion.
 Contributions are welcome!

 ---

-*Last Updated: October 21, 2025*
+*Last Updated: October 22, 2025*